Mariveles Church: Parish church history

-On September 9, 2005, under the tenure of the then newly appointed rector and parish priest Msgr.
-Hipolito Araña from July of that year who mostly served the Diocese of Balanga's first 2005–2011 term, Mariveles celebrated the 276th anniversary of Apo Kulas, the Patron Saint of Mariveles — San Nicolas de Tolentino, who arrived in this town through the Order of Augustinian Recoletos missionaries.
-Thus, the parish was founded in 1729 bearing the name of the saint.
-The floor at the left and right side was smoothened by placing a white smooth flooring over their rough surface.
-It was also during Araña's tenure that the stations of the cross on a frame were bought, the projector used to display the presentation was changed from overhead to the one connecting into a laptop, landscaping the church's exterior by adding grass outside, and added the parish's history outside the church.
-In 2008, the former wall at the right side of an altar was removed moving a choir loft to its current location and a part where the loft was formerly located is now occupied by chairs used by worshippers while at the left was to give way for more space of chairs and the former St. Nicholas Catholic School of Mariveles when it was under the supervision of the parish was now the room for saints and Our Lady of Perpetual Help, and its facade and the sacristy was painted with yellow.
+Under the leadership of Msgr.
+Hipolito Araña who mostly served for the most of the first 2005–2011 term of the Diocese of Balanga from October 22, 2005 to July 2009, the floor at the left and right side was smoothened by placing a white smooth flooring over their rough surface.
+It was also during Araña's tenure that the stations of the cross on a frame were bought, landscaping the church's exterior by adding grass outside, and added the parish's history outside the church.
+In 2008, the former wall at the right side of an altar was removed moving a choir loft to its current location and a part where the loft was formerly located is now occupied by chairs used by worshippers while at the left was to give way for more space of chairs and the former St. Nicholas Catholic School of Mariveles when it was under the supervision of the parish was now the room for saints and Our Lady of Perpetual Help, its facade and the sacristy were painted with yellow, and the chairs changed their color from dark brown to light brown.
 Under the two-year fill-in leadership of Msgr.
 Hernando Guanzon from July 2009 to June 5, 2011, the statue of Jesus Christ was moved at the left side of the church and its pedestal added during Pantig's tenure as rector and parish priest near the church's facade was removed on late 2010, restoring the church's spacious outside.
 An iron fence was also added at the front of a church.
 At its interior, walls at the left side of an altar was restored to give way for a sacristy.